fiskaltrust/interface-doc/doc/appendix-at-rksv/function-structures/function-structures.md

 ## Function Structures

-This chapter expands on the descriptions of the function structures covered in the Chapter ["Function structures"](../../general/function-structures/function-structures.md) of the General Part, with country-specific information applicable to the Austrian market.
+More detailed descriptions of the function structures covered in Chapter ["Function structures"](../../general/function-structures/function-structures.md) of the General Part, with country-specific information applicable to the Austrian market.

 ### iPOS Interface